States

 6. Cache finished matches: Once a match reaches FT/AET/FT_PEN, its state won't change.

-7. Consider ALL live states: Don't just check for state ID 2 (LIVE).
-Include extra time (10) and penalties (7).
+7. Consider ALL live states: Don't just check for state ID 2 (INPLAY_1ST_HALF).
+Include extra time (6) and penalties (9).

 • Periods - Period information complements state data